Art and Wine Faire

 Where does the event take place?

 Vendor displays are located on Park Street, between Central Ave and Clement.
-Additionally, there is a new expanded area on Central Ave called Alameda Alley that features a local talent stage with a large outdoor dining area.
+Additionally, there is a new expanded Local Alameda area on Central Ave that is authentically Alameda and features local makers and a local talent stage with a large outdoor dining area.

 What are the hours of the event?